openstack-archive/docs-specs/specs/queens/retention-policy.rst

   * Re-close the branch.

 * Update the stable/ocata branch of openstack/openstack-manuals to
-  build the admin, cli, and user guides using series-specific URLs. (*owner needed*)
+  build the admin, CLI, and user guides using series-specific URLs. (*owner needed*)

   * Update the build scripts so the manuals are published to series-specific URLs.
   * Add appropriate redirects.
   * Update the stable/newton branch of openstack/openstack-manuals to
-    link to the Ocata versions of the admin, cli, and user guides.
+    link to the Ocata versions of the admin, CLI, and user guides.

 * Write a spec for the version "badges" and implement the appropriate changes. (*owner needed*)